-Pursuant to the ESA, the use military expended materials during testing activities as described under Alternative 1 may affect Bermuda petrels, piping plovers, roseate terns, red knots, Indiana bats, or northern long-eared bats, and would have no effect on piping plover critical habitat.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in this regard.
+Pursuant to the ESA, the use military expended materials during testing activities as described under Alternative 1 would have no effect on piping plover critical habitat, piping plovers, red knots, Indiana bats, or northern long-eared bats; but may affect Bermuda petrels and roseate terns.
+The Navy has consulted with the USFWS as required by section 7(a)(2) of the ESA in this regard.

-3.9.3.4.3.2 Impacts from Military Expended Materials Under Alternative 2

-Impacts from Military Expended Materials Under Alternative 2 for Training Activities
+3.9.3.4.3.2 Impacts from Military Expended Materials Under Alternative 2 Impacts from Military Expended Materials Under Alternative 2 for Training Activities

-The differences in expended materials between Alternatives 1 and 2 for training activities are relatively small and inconsequential with respect to the types of materials that pose the greatest risk to birds (Appendix F, Military Expended Materials and Direct Strike Impact Analyses, Table F-5).
+The differences in expended materials between Alternatives 1 and 2 for training activities are relatively small and inconsequential with respect to the types of materials that pose the greatest risk to birds (Appendix F, Military Expended Materials and Direct Strike Impact Analyses, Tables F-2 through F-7).
 Since bats occur in the Study Area much less frequently than birds, it is expected that the likelihood of a bat strike is proportionally less than that for a bird strike.
 As a result, impacts of military expended materials from training activities under Alternative 2 would be essentially the same as those of Alternative 1.